parente/blog/pages/20250101-software-observability-roundup/index.md

         at correlating and summarizing[^burmistrov2024], perhaps continually in the background.[^tane2024dec]

--   Adopt exploratory tooling that lets you explore quickly and cheaply query that data about emergent behaviors, new questions, unknown unknowns.
+-   Adopt tooling that lets you explore quickly and cheaply--to discover emergent behaviors, answer new questions, prepare for unknown unknowns.

     -   Proper tooling allows engineers to investigate any system, regardless of their experience with it or its complexity, in a methodical and objective manner.[^majors2022]